 Imagine the sort of impact that kind of movement could have if manufacturers across the state were involved.
+Imagine the impact that could be made on any state with manufacturing associations like Jason’s.
 That’s why the Georgia Manufacturing Alliance created a membership directory, and hosts events like “Buy from Georgia Month” in July, when consumers are included in the plant tours.

 But of course, as we say often on IndustrialSage, the results need to be measurable.